NSWSESMembers/Lighthouse/README.md

 - Change page title to team name when viewing a team.
 - Fixed missing favicon on the login page.
 - Fixed missing page title on the login page.
-- Hide maximise  button on popup on situational awareness map
+- Hide maximise  button on popup on situational awareness map.
-- Job summary and statistics page that feeds directly from beacon filters
+- Job summary and statistics page that feeds directly from beacon filters.
-- Quick Text on team completion and job finalisation
+- Quick Text on team completion and job finalisation.
-- Quick Task on team completion
+- Quick Task on team completion.
 - Fixed message line breaks.
 Instead of showing `<br>` an actual line break is inserted into the message correctly.
-- Added more pagination choices to tasking and job list
+- Added more pagination choices to tasking and job list.
 - Christmas theme :p

+##Known Limitations

+- All summary, statistics and export screens will only follow HQ and time/date filters, eg if you filter by job type then generate a summary it will be everything not just that job type.
+- Lighthouse menu - If you are a region user it will only show your region, not all units within your region.
+You need to generate this screens from the Job Register to get around this.